-Dr. Christian is associate editor for IDEA (International Dialects of English Archive) where she publishes sound samples and voice analysis for on-line access.
-Her research includes on-site documentation of voice and dialects for performance, the study of voice as cultural practice and the use of performance as a research method.
-This work has been explored through diverse projects in South Africa, Australia, Northwest Territories of Canada, South Korea, Poland and the Russian Federation, where she was a Fulbright Scholar in 2004.
+Dr. Christian is an associate editor for IDEA (International Dialects of English Archive) where she publishes sound samples and voice analysis for online access.
+Her research includes hands-on study of accents for stage/film productions, and teaching voice and speech skills to diverse populations overseas such as in South Africa, Australia, Northwest Territories of Canada, South Korea, Poland, Romania and the Russian Federation where she was a Fulbright Scholar in 2004.

-Dr. Christian received the College of Fine Arts Teaching Excellence Award 2003 and the Department of Theatre and Dance Teaching Excellence Award 2005.
+As an instructor, Christian has received the College of Fine Arts Teaching Excellence Award 2003 and the Department of Theatre and Dance Teaching Excellence Award 2005.